awsdocs/aws-doc-sdk-examples/.doc_gen/readmes/README.md

 ### Install packages

-A virtual environment is recommended.
+We recommend a virtual environment.
 Create a virtual environment and install packages by running the following commands in the `.doc_gen/readmes` folder: